- Address: Van Zandvlietplein 1, Rotterdam

 Extra stadium info – Stadion Feijenoord

-Feyenoord and the UEFA Cup final in 2002
+Feyenoord and the UEFA Cup

 Dutch cup finals